 - How much of your time do your children consume?

-- How many years left until you reach age of retirement?
+- How many years have you left until you reach the age of retirement?

-- Don’t you think your health conditions may limit you in the job?
+- Don’t you think your health conditions may limit you in this job?

 - Do your children still visit the school?

 - Are you married, or single?

 - Are you in a serious relationship with somebody?